workshop

 Book recommendations for Agile Coaches

-I talk a lot about neuroscience and psychology as it relates to Agile methods and the question everyone asks is “what books do you recommend as an introduction?”
+I talk a lot about neuroscience, psychology, hypnosis, body language, and other topics as they relate to Agile methods and I’m frequently asked: “What books do you recommend as an introduction?”
 There is no single best book to start with so I’m giving you a bunch of categories to pick from.

 Back to Top ↑